Ignoring for the moment my advice not to accept cold calls, how can you check out the company and whether the wine they are offering is a good deal?

 The good news is that the internet makes it easier than ever to make a number of checks.

 I tend to start here with the UK's companies web check on the Companies House site.
-If it is a limited company or a plc you'll find a number of details here – some of it free.
+There used to be a charge for all but a limited amount of information.
+However, information on the Beta site is now free, which is really excellent news.
+If it is a limited company or a plc you'll find details here of when it was set up, who the directors are, annual returns and accounts.
 Look for the date when the company was set up.
 Let's use our imaginary company – Bordeaux Investment Scams Ltd – as an example.

 Bordeaux Investment Scams Ltd was set up in October 2007, so how come the salesman claimed that the company had long experience in wine investment?